 Amazon also applied this principle in their navigation when you click on any category on the homepage.
 To help you get to your desired products more quickly they've created subcategories.
 For "Electronics" this could be "Accessories & Supplies", "Camera & Photo", "Headphones", etc. Since there are fewer choices, it takes less time and fewer frustrations from the users.

 How to improve your website using Hick's law in combination with forms?

 Imagine you're registering an account on a SaaS website.
 This SaaS has a personal license you want to subscribe to because it's free to use.
 When you get to the registration page, you see all these mandatory fields you need to fill out in order to complete the process.
 These fields include first- and last name, job title, name of the company you're working for, size of the company, industry you're working in, e-mail, phone, password, etc. In other words, the barrier to entry is too great.

 The only thing you want is the free version of the tool.
 You're wondering why this SaaS platform wants all this extra information besides name and email.
 From the users' perspective, it takes extra time to fill in all the fields and it's frustrating to go through.

 Unnecessary Effort = Frustation & Poor Conversion

-Hick's law can be applied in this case.
+Hick's law can be applied to web design in this case.
 Only make fields mandatory that are really necessary.
 In this case, e-mail and password are enough.
 Often a name is mandatory so they can do a little personalization which is nice, but the rest is unnecessary at this point in time.
 According to Hick's law, conversions will decrease since it takes more time to fill in all the fields and it's frustrating.

 These are theories which have overlap with the theory you're currently looking at, it's worth exploring them.